-1. Starcraft II
+14. Starcraft II

 If you like strategy games more than anything else, then you’d probably enjoy Starcraft II.
-Another one of Blizzard’s highly-acclaimed titles, Starcraft II is a military science fiction based real-time strategy game in which players wage an intergalactic war.
-The game has an epic story campaign, one of the best multiplayer modes in the genre and collaborative co-op missions.
+Another one of Blizzard’s highly-acclaimed titles, Starcraft II is a military science fiction-based real-time strategy game in which players wage an intergalactic war.
+The game has an epic story campaign, one of the best multiplayer modes in the genre, and collaborative co-op missions.

 While the game isn’t completely free, its Wings of Liberty campaign is completely free and will give you a fair idea of the game.
 Once you get a hang of the game in the campaign, you can also play unranked matches against opponents or take down AI without paying a dime.
 You can even unlock ranked mode by completing 10 first wins of the day in unraked or versus AI, which is a small price to pay for so much free content.

-2. 0 A.D.
+15. 0 A.D.

-Developed by Wildfire Games, 0 A.D is a free and open-source real-time strategy title which focuses on a historical war much like Age of Empires.
+Developed by Wildfire Games, 0 A.D. is a free and open-source real-time strategy title that focuses on a historical war much like the Age of Empires.
 In fact, the game initially began as a total conversion mod concept for Age of Empires II: The Age of Kings and then took its own path to become a completely independent title.
 As you’d expect, the gameplay is quite a lot like Age of Empires, with players training an army and undertaking technology and combat research to take down opponents.

 Card-Based Strategy Games

-If you’re a fan of card-based strategy game then you should definitely give Hearthstone a shot.
+If you’re a fan of card-based strategy games, you should definitely give Hearthstone a shot.
 The game, which features cards based on characters from the World of Warcraft universe, has been developed by Blizzard and supports cross-platform play.
 Much like other card-based strategy games, the game utilizes a turn-based mechanism in which two opponents compete with each other using their decks of 30 cards along with a selected hero.

-Unlike other Blizzard games on this list, which are free to a certain extent, Hearthstone is completely free on all platforms and you can easily transition between your Windows, Mac, iOS or Android device using the same profile.
+Unlike other Blizzard games on this list, which are free to a certain extent, Hearthstone is completely free on all platforms and you can easily transition between your Windows, Mac, iOS, or Android device using the same profile.
 The game features cards that are based on a total of 9 classes and all classes have their own unique cards and abilities.
 It’s honestly a whole lot of fun and if you’ve ever played a card-based game before you’ll feel right at home with Hearthstone.

-2. The Elder Scrolls: Legends
+19. The Elder Scrolls: Legends